HoTT/EPIT-2020/04-cubical-type-theory/README.md

 Installation instructions for Cubical Agda and the agda/cubical library can be found [here](https://github.com/agda/cubical/blob/master/INSTALL.md).
+It can be a bit complicated to properly install the development version of Agda and Anders uses the "cabal sandbox install instructions" solution.

-If you want to use Agda 2.6.1 instead of the latest development version, you can check out the tag v0.2 of the agda/cubical library.
+It might be easier to use Agda 2.6.1 instead of the latest development version, you can then check out the tag v0.2 of the agda/cubical library.

 ## Additional material